james-wang-sage/mcp.server.query/README.md

-# Spring AI MCP Weather STDIO Server
+# Spring AI MCP Intacct Query STDIO Server

-A Spring Boot starter project demonstrating how to build a Model Context Protocol (MCP) server that provides weather-related tools using the National Weather Service (weather.gov) API.
+A Spring Boot starter project demonstrating how to build a Model Context Protocol (MCP) server that provides Sage Intacct query and model definition tools using the Intacct Core API.
 This project showcases the Spring AI MCP Server Boot Starter capabilities with STDIO transport implementation.

 For more information, see the [MCP Server Boot Starter](https://docs.spring.io/spring-ai/reference/api/mcp/mcp-server-boot-starter-docs.html) reference documentation.